 The Company tests goodwill for impairment on an annual basis on the first day of the fourth quarter or more frequently if events or changes in circumstances indicate that the goodwill may be impaired.
 The Company's goodwill impairment test is performed at the enterprise level given the sole reporting unit.
 Events that could indicate impairment that trigger an interim impairment assessment include, but are not limited to, market conditions, economic conditions, entity-specific financial performance and other events such as significant adverse change in legal factors, business climate, operational performance of the business or key personnel, and an adverse action or assessment by a regulator.
 Goodwill is tested for impairment by first performing a qualitative assessment to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying value.
 If the reporting unit does not pass the qualitative assessment, then the reporting unit's carrying value is compared to its fair value.
 Goodwill is considered impaired if the carrying value of the reporting unit exceeds its fair value.
 The fair value of the reporting unit is estimated using a combination of income and market approaches.
-The discount rate.
+The discounted cash flow method, a form of the income approach, uses expected future operating results and a market participant discount rate.
 The market approach uses comparable company prices and other relevant information generated by market transactions (either publicly traded entities or mergers and acquisitions) to develop pricing metrics to be applied to historical and expected future operating results of the reporting unit.
 Failure to achieve these expected results, changes in the discount rate or market pricing metrics, may cause a future impairment of goodwill.
 Based on the Company's assessments performed, no impairment was recorded during the year ended December 31, 2019 or 2020.